Meagan Dekker, Writer

 Growing up in the rural mountains of Northern California, I had no neighbors or electricity — but lots of creativity.
 Now, I live near San Francisco, creating stories inspired by my unique childhood and my adventurous kids.

-Working in classrooms has inspired me to write stories that are fun to read aloud and spark both laughter and conversation that make the world a little nicer.
+Working in classrooms as a Para Educator has inspired me to write stories that are fun to read aloud and spark laughter and conversation to help make the world a little nicer.

-Meagan Dekker mdekker @ pacbell. net San Ramon, California Instagram: @dekkermeagan
+Meagan Dekker mdekker @ pacbell. net San Ramon, California Instagram: @dekkerwrites

-• Not Enough Lollipops by Megan Maynor, illustrated by Micah Player (2022 Alfred A. Knopf)
+• Not Enough Lollipops by Megan Maynor, illustrated by Micah Player (2022 Knopf)

-• John’s Turn by Mac Barnett, illustrated by Kate Berube (2022 Candlewick Press)
+• John’s Turn by Mac Barnett, illustrated by Kate Berube (2022 Candlewick)

-• When You Can Swim by Jack Wong (2023 Orchard Books, an imprint of Scholastic Inc.)
+• When You Can Swim by Jack Wong (2023 Orchard, imprint of Scholastic)

-• Annie’s Cat Is Sad by Heather Smith, illustrated by Karen Obuhanych (2022 Clarion Books)
+• Annie’s Cat Is Sad by Heather Smith, illustrated by Karen Obuhanych (2022 Clarion)

-• Evelyn Del Rey Is Moving Away by Meg Medina, illustrated by Sonia Sanchez (2020 Candlewick Press)
+• Evelyn Del Rey Is Moving Away by Meg Medina, illustrated by Sonia Sanchez (2020 Candlewick)

-• The Longest Letsgoboy by Derick Wilder, illustrated by Caitia Chein (2021 Chronicle Books)
+• The Longest Letsgoboy by Derick Wilder, illustrated by Caitia Chein (2021 Chronicle)

-• I Do Not Like Yolanda by Zoey Abbott (2021 Tundra Books)
+• I Do Not Like Yolanda by Zoey Abbott (2021 Tundra)

-• Nigel and the Moon by Antwan Eady illustrated by Gracey Shang (2022 Harper Collins Publishing)
+• Nigel and the Moon by Antwan Eady illustrated by Gracey Shang (2022 Harper Collins)

-• That Always Happens Sometimes by Kiley Frank, illustrated by K-Fai Steele (2024 Alred A. Knopf)
+• That Always Happens Sometimes by Kiley Frank, illustrated by K-Fai Steele (2024 Knopf)

-• Truman by Jean Reidy, illustrated by Lucy Ruth Cummins (2018 Atheneum Books)
+• Truman by Jean Reidy, illustrated by Lucy Ruth Cummins (2018 Atheneum)

 • Mary Wears What She Wants by Keith Negley (2019 Balzer + Bray)

-• That’s My Sweater! by Jessika von Innerebnerf (2022 Dial Books For Young Readers, an imprint of Penguin Radom House)
+• That’s My Sweater! by Jessika von Innerebnerf (2022 Dial, imprint of Penguin Random House)

 • My Tree by Hope Lim, illustrated by Il Sung Na (2020 Little Brown and Company)